 Getting Started With Your Own Food Blog

-WPEngine: We are currently hosted on WPEngine and highly recommend them.
+WPEngine: ASPC is currently hosted on WPEngine and we highly recommend them.
 Their customer service is great and they help out with things like security and speed optimization etc… They are experts in all things WordPress.
 This is a really good hands-off approach (i.e. no messing around with cpanel, etc.).

 Food Blogger Pro: This is a great community no matter what your current food blog status is.
 If you are just getting started, have 100,000’s of visitors a month like us or millions like pinch of yum.
 We joined food blogger pro for it’s great community but they also have some videos that help get you started on your own food blog.
 This is a good place if you aren’t sure where to get started or want some feedback on your site or photos or just to have a place to share your progress and network on new projects.